• Skip to main content

 Amenities

-Central Milton Keynes (or CMK as it's known) is the town centre with the shops including The Centre MK mall, Intu Milton Keynes, supermarkets, public services and the Theatre District.
+Central Milton Keynes (or CMK as it's known) is the town centre with shops including the Central Milton Keynes Shopping Centre, The Centre MK mall, Intu Milton Keynes, supermarkets, public services and the Theatre District.

 And there’s even more good news for the Milton Keynes property market: Milton Keynes will be at the centre of the new East-West Rail railway line which will eventually connect Oxford, Bicester, Milton Keynes, Bedford and Cambridge.
 A new motorway-standard road, the Oxford-Cambridge Expressway, is also expected to pass through Milton Keynes.